Drabu/PlaceAutocomplete/README.md

 This Kotlin Library is build with MVVM Archetecture and runs on top of RxJava 2.
 The library uses various Rx operators like debounce, throttlefirst operators to reduce network calls and optimze location query.

+#Dependencies

+Since this library is build with MVVM Architecture and uses Kotlin, RxAndroid, RxJava 2, Rx Binding,recyclerview, cardview, retrofit and  various android architecture components, so you can find  the dependencies [here](https://github.com/Drabu/PlaceAutocomplete/blob/master/place_autocomplete/build.gradle). and add them to your build.gradle file.

 ### How it works